Official Tournament Rules

 - Tournament Organizer Discretion – These rules are not meant to be an exhaustive description of all occurrences that may occur during an event.
 Tournament Organizers may make rulings about occurrences as they see fit, as they come up.
 Tournament Organizer rulings are final.

 Streaming – Participants are encouraged to stream their matches!
-We recommend that you use a stream delay of at least five minutes (preferably at least ten) and do not read your chat during matches in order to prohibit stream sniping and backseat coaching/outside assistance.
-However, for premiere level events participants will not be allowed to stream unless specifically asked to do so by the Tournament Organizer.
-Players are allowed to record their perspective for later video content (just not allowed to stream it live).
+It is strongly recommended, but not required, that you use a stream delay of at least five minutes and do not read your chat during matches in order to prohibit stream sniping and backseat coaching/outside assistance.
+If the tournament organizer has cause to believe that infractions may be occurring, they will investigate and you may be asked to turn off your stream.